-According the National Alliance on Caregiving, over 65 million Americans care for sick, disabled and elderly family members and friends, saving the healthcare system $375 billion dollars annually.
+According the National Alliance on Caregiving, almost 44 million Americans care for sick, disabled and elderly family members and friends, saving the healthcare system $375 billion dollars annually.
 But the caregiver or care partner is often overlooked in the process as the focus is on the person who requires the care.

 Caregivers often neglect their own self-care and suffer in silence.
 They have a high rate of stress-related illnesses and disorders, addictions and even worse.
 Additionally, the stress, if not tended to, can even lead to abuse of the loved one they care for.